-Paola Bertola is full professor at Politecnico di Milano’s Department of Design where she co-ordinates its PhD Program in Design.
-She teaches Metadesign and Branding at the Politecnico's School of Design and has held lectures and seminars at Italian and international university institutions.
+Paola Bertola, Phd in Design is full professor at Politecnico di Milano - Design Department where she co-ordinates the Design PhD Program.
+She teaches Metadesign and Branding at Politecnico di Milano School of Design and held lectures and seminars at Italian and international university institutions.
 Her research interests relate to the management of creative processes in culture intensive industries with special attention to the fashion sector.

 Manuela Celi PhD in Industrial Design, is currently associate professor at the Politecnico di Milano’s Department of design.
 She teaches Industrial design at the Bachelor of Science in Product Design and at the Master of Science in Integrated product design.
 Fostering design as culture, her research interest are relate to the forms of knowledge related to design, the design process, the tools and practice of design and on its transdisciplinary and anticipatory nature.

-Chiara Colombi is associate professor at the Politecnico di Milano’s Department of Design.
-She teaches Metadesign at the School of Design’s Bachelor of Science Programme and Product and Collection Development in the Master in Luxury Management at the Politecnico di Milano’s School of Management.
+Chiara Colombi, PhD in Design, is associate professor at Politecnico di Milano - Design Department.
+She teaches Metadesign at Politecnico di Milano School of Design in the Fashion Design Programme (Ba level) and Product and Collection Development in the Master in Luxury Management at Politecnico di Milano School of Management.
 Her research interests relate to codifying creation processes and knowledge transfer, fashion trend research and merchandising systems in the fashion sector.

 Agnese Rebaglio PhD in Interior Architecture, is a researcher and assistant professor at the Politecnico di Milano’s Department of Design, She is part of the faculty of the Interior Design Undergraduate Programme and co-director of the Master Course in Urban Interior Design at Politecnico di Milano.
 Her research interests are related to the design of interior and exterior urban spaces, to set up new kind of hospitality in the contemporary city, through temporary, diffused services, new quality for public spaces, innovative models of re-use of disused spaces.